okjuan/vbook/_posts/2025-10-31-come-up-with-ideas-4.md

 A master of embedding meaning in enigma is David Lynch.
 His work is rife with bizarre and baffling elements that entreat contemplation but promise no easy translation.
-And as he has told in numerous interviews and written in his books, he doesn't come up with his ideas, he receives them.
+And as he has said in numerous interviews and written in his books, he doesn't come up with his ideas, he receives them.
 _Lost Highway_, his neo-noir film from 1997, begins with a cryptic message murmured into the protagonist's intercom.
 **Dick Laurent is dead.**
 This message came to Lynch not from his subconscious mind but from his own intercom.